Digital Nomad Life in Scotland

 What do people appreciate most about the culture in Scotland?

 "Expats in Scotland appreciate the warm hospitality of the locals, the stunning natural beauty of the country, and the vibrant culture of music, art, and literature.
 They also enjoy the unique cuisine, which includes traditional dishes such as haggis, neeps, and tatties.
-Additionally, expats appreciate the strong sense of community and the welcoming atmosphere of the cities and towns," said one expat in Scotland.
+Additionally, expats appreciate the strong sense of community and the welcoming atmosphere of the cities and towns," said one person in Scotland.

 What do people find most challenging about the culture in Scotland?

 "Expats in Scotland may find the local culture challenging due to the strong sense of national identity and the fact that Scots tend to be quite reserved and private.
 Additionally, the weather can be unpredictable and the language can be difficult to understand, as Scots have their own dialect.
-Furthermore, the cost of living in Scotland is relatively high, making it difficult for expats to adjust to the local lifestyle," said one expat in Scotland.
+Furthermore, the cost of living in Scotland is relatively high, making it difficult for expats to adjust to the local lifestyle," remarked one member in Scotland.

 What residency documents or visas did I need if I will be in Scotland for a while?

 "If you plan to stay in Scotland for a while, you will need to apply for a visa or residence permit.
 Depending on your nationality, you may need to apply for a Standard Visitor Visa, a Short-Term Study Visa, or a Tier 4 Student Visa.
 You may also need to apply for a Residence Permit if you plan to stay in Scotland for more than six months.
-Additionally, you may need to provide proof of your financial means, health insurance, and other documents to support your application," explained one person living in Scotland.
+Additionally, you may need to provide proof of your financial means, health insurance, and other documents to support your application," remarked one member in Scotland.

 What cultural blunders should I try to avoid making in Scotland?